Dental Crowns at Chapel Hill Family & Cosmetic Dentistry

-Dental Crowns at Chapel Hill Family & Cosmetic Dentistry

 A dental crown can serve both restorative and cosmetic purposes.
-The procedure is one of the most common treatments at our Chapel Hill dentist office.
+The procedure is one of the most common treatments at Chapel Hill Family and Cosmetic Dentistry.
 Patients sometimes call dental crowns “caps” because your dentist places them over the tooth, covering the entire tooth structure.
 If you need a dental crown in Chapel Hill, NC, Dr. James Furgurson and Dr. Nathan White use a variety of high-quality materials to add strength and durability to weakened teeth.

 We may recommend a dental crown to address any of the following dental concerns: